CAL Insight News Magazine

 The November event featured Nicole Mathwich, assistant professor of anthropology and an archaeologist who specializes in examining colonial-era livestock teeth and bones to explore how ranching affected Indigenous peoples of the Southwest.
 She discussed how the past informs our understanding of the present and future, and also provided a show-and-tell with archaeological objects from the lab.

-The final event in the fall series takes place on Friday, Dec.
-11 at 9 a.m. with guest speaker Benjamin Gonzalez O’Brien, associate professor of political science whose main area of research is racial and ethnic politics, with a focus on U.S. immigration policy.
-He was a frequent guest in local media during the election season, and will provide insights into the 2020 election outcomes.
+The final event on Dec.
+11 featured faculty speaker Benjamin Gonzalez O’Brien, associate professor of political science, whose main area of research is racial and ethnic politics, with a focus on U.S. immigration policy.
+He was a frequent guest in local media during the election season, and provided insights into the historic 2020 election outcomes.

 We hope you and your families are keeping safe during these extraordinary times, made forever memorable by a pandemic that has shaken the world and disrupted the normal ways of doing business in colleges and universities everywhere.
 In the College of Arts and Letters at San Diego State University, we have transitioned to a virtual learning environment that puts students’ needs at the forefront.
 Our dedicated, resourceful faculty strive to ensure that learning remains at the highest standard, while being empathetic to stressed students now sheltering at home, some in other states, time zones, and countries.